Skip to main content

 Digitalization has become an imperative for all organizations.
 Staying ahead of new customer demands and technology trends requires it.
 But change can be difficult.
 How can manufacturing companies successfully complete their journey to digitalization?
 The following steps provide both guidance and incentives for making the necessary changes.

-For many organizations, the decision to take that first step toward industrial digitalization may be the most difficult part of the journey.
+In today's dynamic market landscape, embracing Industry 4.0 is no longer an option but a necessity to ensure competitiveness and resilience.
+However for many organizations, the decision to take that first step toward industrial digitalization may be the most difficult part of the journey.
 Most manufacturing companies have a lot of capital and no small amount of blood, sweat and tears invested in legacy systems.
 Making the decision to move on from those legacy investments can be difficult.
 Here are a few simple processes to getting on the path to transformation:

 In addition to these steps, it’s essential to understand that making the move to digitalization isn’t just about technology — it’s also about your people.
 It’s about involving everyone, including the guy who’s been running the same machine every day for 30 years.
 Though your digitalization strategy may be driven from the top down, it will often be implemented from the bottom up.
 That means that everyone, including the people on the manufacturing floor, must understand the importance of adding a digital layer to what they do.
 Once everyone understands that digitalization leads to better products, happier customers, and greater company success, they’ll be on board.
 While it’s true that digitalization will render certain jobs obsolete — a forklift driver, for example, or a button-pushing machine operator — people are made even more important in a digitalized manufacturing environment.
 The forklift drivers and machine operators can be upskilled, becoming more valuable to the company while enjoying greater job satisfaction.
 For example, in a recent survey, more than 90% of companies reported that upskilling has improved productivity, and 80% of employees reported that it has increased their confidence.
 2